paul-wolf/djaq/README.txt

 Features you might appreciate:

 -  Immediate gratification with zero or minimal server-side code.
-There is minimal setup.
-And therefore, there is minimal wasted effort if you later move to another framework, like GraphQL or DRF.
+   Because there is minimal setup, there is minimal wasted effort if you later move to another framework, like GraphQL or DRF.
+But getting started calling your API is much faster than those frameworks.

--  Djaq uses a syntax that lets you compose queries using Python-like expressions.
-The query format and syntax is chosen to be written by hand quickly.
+-  A natural syntax that lets you compose queries using Python-like expressions.
+The query format and syntax is designed to be written by hand quickly.
 Readability is a key goal.

+-  Complex expressions let you push computation down to the database layer from the client easily.

 -  Fast cursor semantics and explicit retrieval.
 It only gets data you asked for.